-How Do Oestrogen Levels Adapt As We Age?
+Signs of Oestrogen Dominance: Levels Adapt As We Age

 One of the bigger issues I have discovered is to do with the aging process (aren’t they all).
 As we age progesterone levels significantly decrease.
 From about the age of 35 to 50, we have around a 75% decrease in our progesterone levels whereas we have about a 35% decrease of oestrogen levels.
 So, all of the sudden, oestrogen is not being kept in check by progesterone, and a lot of these symptoms do occur for women in their late 30s, 40s, and 50s.